 - Corn Syrup: Sweetens and helps prevent crystallization while the pie bakes.
 I prefer dark corn syrup for intensified flavor.
 See below if you’re interested in pie without corn syrup.

-- Brown Sugar: There’s 1 and 1/2 cups of sugar in this pie, including the brown sugar and corn syrup.
+- Brown Sugar: There’s 1 and 1/2 cups total sugar in this pie, which includes the brown sugar and corn syrup (1/2 cup and 1 cup).
 Typically this pie has around 2 full cups, but I find that much too sweet.

 - Salt + Butter + Vanilla Extract: Each give pecan pie its traditional flavor.